 If you’re working on a platform that restricts the use of links, like Instagram, you may instead be able to use an exclusive discount code to help the brand identify your customers.
 However, this isn’t quite as foolproof as a tracking link.
 Customers could forget to enter your code, or they may already have a discount code from somewhere else that they choose to use instead, resulting in no credit for you!

-To find affiliate programs, you can join affiliate networks or simply head over to the websites of some of your favourite brands within the niche you’ve chosen, to see if they work with affiliates.
+To find affiliate programs, you can join affiliate networks or simply head over to the websites of some of your favourite brands within the niche you’ve chosen, to see if they have an in-house affiliate program you can join.
 Better still, why not make things super easy and sign up with Breezy?
 After telling us about your niche, we’ll suggest hundreds of relevant potential partners who could be your perfect match.